ntonnes/OChess/README.md

 This is a personal project inspired by a class I took in functional programming at McGill University.
 I enjoyed learning OCaml, and I wanted to make something larger than the assignments we had to complete for class.
 In light of my recent interest in getting good at chess, I decided to make a simple chess engine with OCaml.
 I had originally intended to use OCaml's graphics package for the GUI, but decided to use TSDL instead, which provides bindings for SDL in OCaml.
+This provides more flexibility and will allow me to implement some more advanced features in the future.